Floquet engineering of many-body states by the ponderomotive potential: Ponderomotive Potential

-Dissipation may arise from resonant excitation of the system by the drive, or from a bath~\cite{Refael.2015_bath, Liu.2015, Shirai.2015, Shirai_2016,Ikeda.2020_NESS, Mitra.2014} (e.g., the phonons and the substrate for an electronic system) such that the spectrum of the system has nonzero line-widths~\cite{Wang.2019_Non_Hermitian}.
+Case~1 (absence of dissipation) happens, for example, when the driving frequency is not equal to the intrinsic frequency of an ideal Harmonic oscillator, or when the frequency of an incident light is below the gap of an insulator (valid at the linear response level).
+In this case, the retarded response functions in \equa{eqn:lemma1} have no imaginary parts (away from poles), so that they are also equal to the advanced and time-ordered Green's functions~\cite{Altland.2010, Kamenev.book}.
+Dissipation may arise from resonant excitation of the system by the drive, or from a bath~\cite{Refael.2015_bath, Shirai_2016,Ikeda.2020_NESS, Mitra.2014, Mori:2023aa} such that the spectrum of the system has nonzero line-widths~\cite{Wang.2019_Non_Hermitian}.
 One could explicitly add the bath to \equa{eqn:action} as a degree of freedom $X_{\text{b}}$ that couples to $X$ and $\phi$.
-Instead, one may also view \equa{eqn:action} as the effective action after integrating out the bath.
-In this case, there are dissipation and fluctuation terms which should be written as a Keldysh action on the Keldysh time contour~\cite{Kadanoff.1962, Keldysh.1964, Kamenev.book, Altland.2010}.
-For notational simplicity, we use \equa{eqn:action} to represent it in the main text.

-Case~1 may happen, for example, when the driving frequency is not equal to the intrinsic frequency of a driven Harmonic oscillator, or for $\chi^{(1)}$ when the frequency of an incident light is below the gap of an insulator with no bath.
-In this case, the retarded response functions in \equa{eqn:lemma1} have no imaginary parts, so that they are also equal to the advanced and time-ordered Green's functions~\cite{Altland.2010, Kamenev.book}.

-\equa{eqn:lemma1} looks obvious if one `integrates' out the fast degree of freedom $X$ assuming fixed $\phi$.
-However, since one is dealing with the non-equilibrium case of periodically driven systems, this integrating out procedure has to be done for the real time path integral, for which a natural framework is the path integral on the Keldysh time contour~\cite{Kadanoff.1962, Keldysh.1964, Kamenev.book, Altland.2010, Sieberer.2016, Mitra.2005}.
-A proof of \equa{eqn:lemma1} using the Keldysh path integral is in SI Sec.
-I, where one keeps track of the `quantum' and `classical' fields of both $X$ and $\phi$.
-For the systems not covered by cases~1 and 2, one has to compute the Ponderomotive potential $V_{\text{P}}$ case by case, which are often simplified by classical approaches when quantum fluctuations are small.
+After integrating out the bath $X_{\text{b}}$, there are dissipation and fluctuation terms for $X$ and $\phi$ captured by a Keldysh action~\cite{Kadanoff.1962,Keldysh.1964, Kamenev.book, Altland.2010, Sieberer.2016, Mitra.2005, Mitra.2006}. \apdx{apdx:proof} contains a proof of \equa{eqn:lemma1} by further integrating out the fast degree of freedom $X$ using the Keldysh path integral.

+For systems not covered by cases~1 and 2, one may compute the ponderomotive potential $V_{\text{P}}$ case by case using Keldysh path integral and Green's functions, which are often simplified by classical approaches when quantum fluctuations are small.
+Classically, the force exerted on $\phi$ by the fast degrees of freedom in \equa{eqn:action} is $F_{\phi}=- \partial_\phi(L-L_{\text{s}})$, and the Ponderomotive force would simple be its time average: $F_{\text{P}}=\langle F_{\phi} \rangle_t$ (keeping only the terms dependent on the driving field $f$).
+In the absence of dissipation from a bath or from heat generation such that $X(t)$ is periodic in time and satisfies the Euler-Lagrange equation of motion, it is straightforward to show that the ponderomotive potential is simply the time averaged Lagrangian: $V_{\text{P}}=\langle L-L_{\text{s}} \rangle_t$.
+To compute its quantum mechanical version, one just replaces the time average by the path integral average: $F_{\text{P}}=\langle F_{\phi} \rangle_{\text{path integral}}$.